kgdunn/pid-book/least-squares-modelling/investigating-an-existing-linear-model.rst

 Data are not independent when they are correlated with each other.
 This is common on slow moving processes: for example, measurements taken from a large reactor are unlikely to change much from one minute to the next.

-Treating this problem properly comes under the topic of time-series analysis, for which a number of excellent textbooks exist, particular the one by Box and Jenkins.
+Treating this problem properly comes under the topic of time-series analysis, for which a number of excellent textbooks exist, in particular the one by Box and Jenkins.
 But we will show how to detect autocorrelation, and provide a make-shift solution to avoid it.

 If you suspect that there may be lack of independence, use plots of the residuals in time order.
 Look for patterns such as slow drifts, or rapid criss-crossing of the zero axis.